Speech · Vision · Voice — live today, pay-per-use

 How does pricing compare to OpenAI, ElevenLabs, Deepgram, and Cartesia?

-Whisper at EUR 0.20/hour sits roughly between OpenAI Whisper ($0.36/hour) and Deepgram batch ($0.26/hour).
-GLM-OCR at EUR 0.0015/page matches Google Vision and AWS Textract basic OCR.
-Chatterbox at EUR 18/M chars is about a third of Cartesia Sonic 3 ($35/M) and roughly a tenth of ElevenLabs premium tier ($180–$300/M).
+Whisper at EUR 0.15/hour sits below Deepgram Nova-3 batch ($0.26/hour) and well under OpenAI Whisper ($0.36/hour).
+On OCR: GLM-OCR at EUR 0.0015/page matches Google Vision / AWS Textract entry rate (and drops to EUR 0.0008/page above 500k pages/month); dots.ocr at EUR 0.0020 covers Devanagari and 100+ languages; olmOCR-2 at EUR 0.0025 handles academic / legal / handwritten — all well under any LLM-vision call.
+Chatterbox at EUR 18/M chars is about a third of Cartesia Sonic 3 ($35/M) and roughly a fifth of ElevenLabs Multilingual v2 ($100/M PAYG).
 Cheap enough to be the obvious choice on cost, expensive enough that the hosting economics work — not a discount race.

 How does voice cloning consent work?